[111]-strained spin ice: Localization of thermodynamically deconfined monopoles: Introduction

-Our model is experimentally motivated, and moderate values of strain can be induced by pressure along the $[111]$ crystallographic axis, see \autoref{fig:pyrochlore_pressure}.
-Experiments on the classical spin ice compounds Dy$_2$Ti$_2$O$_7$ and Ho$_2$Ti$_2$O$_7$ have been carried out with uniaxial pressure applied along the $[100]$, $[110]$, and $[111]$ axes~\cite{mito2007uniaxial, edberg2019dipolar, edberg2020effects, pili2022topological}.
+Our model is experimentally motivated, and moderate values of strain can be induced by stress along the $[111]$ crystallographic axis, see \autoref{fig:pyrochlore_pressure}.
+Experiments on the classical spin ice compounds Dy$_2$Ti$_2$O$_7$ and Ho$_2$Ti$_2$O$_7$ have been carried out with uniaxial stress applied along the $[100]$, $[110]$, and $[111]$ axes~\cite{mito2007uniaxial, edberg2019dipolar, edberg2020effects, pili2022topological}.
 These experiments probed static quantities, which are insensitive to the monopole localization we predict.

 Atomic substitution is an alternate route to exploring spin ice with the same reduced symmetry as the $[111]$-strained pyrochlore.
 By systematically substituting atoms on a particular sublattice, one obtains larger effective strain parameters, see \autoref{fig:pyrochlore_replaced}.
 This could even flip the sign of the interactions between different species relative to the usual spin ice.
 A special case of such materials is provided by kagome Ising magnets such as Dy$_3$Mg$_2$Sb$_2$O$_{14}$~\cite{dun_magnetic_2016,paddison_emergent_2016}.
-These realize the extreme case where one sublattice spin is non-magnetic, leaving effectively decoupled kagome layers.
+These realize the extreme case where one sublattice spin is nonmagnetic, leaving effectively decoupled kagome layers.

 Motivated by this possibility, we compute the full phase diagram of the symmetry-reduced model, shown in \autoref{fig:PD_strain}.
 Using exact zero-temperature analysis combined with a lattice-scale duality transformation, we identify two distinct Coulomb phases and two distinct symmetry-breaking ordered phases.
 We further confirm the finite-temperature extent of these phases using Monte Carlo techniques.